 - when you use our websites or apps

-You may give us personal information when you: donate, sign up for one of our events, communicate with us, request a speaker, sign up for email newsletters and leave a comment on our social media accounts.
+You may give us personal information when you: use our site, donate, sign up for one of our events, communicate with us, request a speaker, sign up for email newsletters and leave a comment on one of our blogs or on our social media accounts.

 We may get your personal information via a fundraising organisation or platform (eg Just Giving) if you’ve told them that you’re supporting MSF UK and with your consent.
 Please check their privacy policies when you give them your information.

-We may get information about you from your social media accounts or services.
+We may get information about you from your social media accounts or services when you choose to interact with our sites, for example when you log in to leave a comment on or subscribe to one of our blogs.
 Facebook and Twitter are examples.
 We can do this if you’ve set your account settings to give us permission.
 Please check your settings and their privacy policies for more details.